pyscf/pyscf.github.io/source/develop/ao2mo_developer.rst

 Overview
 ========
-The :mod:`ao2mo` module exposes users to important functionality to handle transformations of 2-electron integrals (4-index AO to MO transformation) between different types of orbitals.
+The :mod:`ao2mo` module exposes important functionality for transforming 2-electron integrals, i.e. the 4-index transformation from atomic orbitals (AOs) to molecular orbitals (MOs).
 The most important functions are :func:`kernel`, :class:`load`, :func:`restore`.
 The function :func:`kernel` takes in a :class:`Mole` object or the AO integrals stored in a :class:`numpy.ndarray` and a set of MO coefficients
 If ``erifile`` is specified, the integrals will be stored in a HDF5 file, otherwise it will be returned as a numpy array.
 ::